rahullengare/EBS-Mounting/README.md

-# Attach and Mount an EBS Volume on EC2
 ## **About the Project**

 This project demonstrates how to **attach and mount an Amazon EBS (Elastic Block Store) volume** to an **EC2 (Elastic Compute Cloud) instance** using AWS.
 The goal is to expand the storage capacity of a running EC2 instance by adding a separate volume that can be used to store files, databases, or application data.